405-525-3522 | firstname.lastname@example.org

 As a native Okie, Dobbs grew up on a farm in Sallisaw.
 He earned a bachelor’s degree from Southwestern Adventist University in Texas and did graduate work at Southern Methodist University.

 Dobbs’ wife, Amanda, is a native of Tulsa.
 They have two children: one in biotech in the Silicon Valley, the other an engineer in Chattanooga.

-Lesa Rhoads has been with Criminal Justice and Mercy Ministries for 21 years.
+Lesa Rhoads has been with Criminal Justice and Mercy Ministries since 1999.
 Lesa began as an administrative assistant to the executive director and is now the assistant director of CJAMM.

-Lesa has three children, three grandchildren, and has been married to Dale for 36 years.
+Lesa has three children, four grandchildren, and has been married to Dale since 1984.
 Lesa and her husband are members of the Tuttle United Methodist Church.

-Kristin is married to Jack Terrell-Wilkes, an Oklahoma United Methodist pastor currently serving at Lakeside UMC in Oklahoma City.
+Kristin is married to Rev. Jack Terrell-Wilkes, an Oklahoma United Methodist pastor currently serving at Lakeside UMC in Oklahoma City.
 They have two children, Fisher and Brooklyn.

 Don't Be Shy.
 Get In Touch.